dopt/odopt/packages/@dopt/react/README.md

 To configure the Dopt provider you will need

-1. A blocks API key (generated in Dopt)
+1. A Blocks API key (generated in Dopt)
 1. The flow identifiers and versions you want your end-users to experience
-1. (Optional) A user ID (user being an end-user you've identified to Dopt)
+1. A user ID (user being an end-user you've identified to Dopt)

 ## Usage